Skip to content

 Education

-Whether you work in school, college or Alternative Provision setting, or help to oversee and set policy for the education system, our job is to make it easy to know what works and to help you to make it happen.
+Whether you work in a school, college or Alternative Provision setting, or work in education policy, our job is to make it easy to know what works to prevent children’s involvement in violence and help you make it happen.

 At the Youth Endowment Fund, we aim to prevent children from being drawn into violence.
 We think any credible plan to reduce violence has to recognise that children rely on seven essential sectors to be safe, one of which is education.
 In each sector we are working with delivery organisations and system leaders to better understand and deliver on the changes most likely to reduce violence.

 There is so much we can all do to keep children safe.
-Our job is to make it easy to know what works and to help you to make it happen, whether you work in school, college and Alternative Provision setting or helping to oversee and set policy for the education system.
+Our job is to make it easy to know what works and to help you to make it happen, whether you work in a school, college or Alternative Provision setting or in education policy or government.

 Why are we focusing on education?